 However, we have thousands of customers using our products, so it is impossible to reach out to all of you to get feedback.
-To give all our customers a chance to contribute to make our products better, we created the Citrix Customer Experience Improvement Program (CEIP).
+To better enable our customers to contribute to making our products better, we created the Citrix Customer Experience Improvement Program (CEIP).

-If you choose to participate in the program, Citrix will collect anonymous information about your deployment in order to improve our understanding of how you configure and use our products and services.
-A Citrix Service Provider may also opt-in to this program on your behalf.
-This information will be used to improve the quality, reliability, and performance of our products, and you can always opt-out.
+By participating in the program, Citrix will collect certain information about your deployment in order to improve our understanding of how you configure and use our products and services.
+A Citrix Service Provider may also participate in this program on your behalf.
+This information will be used to improve the quality, reliability, and performance of our products, and you can always turn it off.

 How does Citrix CEIP work?

-CEIP is voluntary.
-When you opt-in, our CEIP services running in Citrix products gather anonymous configuration and usage data from your deployment, and automatically send the data to Citrix.
+Our CEIP services running in Citrix products gather configuration and usage data from your deployment, and automatically send the data to Citrix.
 Configuration data is typically collected on a weekly basis, while performance and usage data is collected hourly.
 The data is stored on disk and transferred securely via HTTPS to Citrix weekly.

 What data does Citrix collect?

-When you participate, we collect basic information about how you use our products and services.
+We collect certain information about how you use our products and services.
 We use the information to help improve the features you use most often and to create solutions to common problems.

 Citrix CEIP collects two classes of information: